Things to Know about Financial Aid

 Mistakes can cause delays.
-Make sure that all information is accurate and that your name and Social Security number appear on all application documents.
+Make sure that all information is accurate and that your name and student ID appear on all application documents.
 Sign in all of the right places and fill in all of the blanks.

 Keep good records.